dlebansais/Wrist/Samples/comet/page/sign in/readme.md

 The method is chosen with a radio button.

-There is a button to go to the sign up page.

-There is a validity duration option:
+For the login and login+password options there is a validity duration option:

 - This session only (until inactive for an hour)
 - Two weeks